 |Certificates of Deposit|| ||$1000 for all terms|

-The Bank of South Carolina has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-The Bank of South Carolina does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+The Bank of South Carolina offers several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+The Bank of South Carolina does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The Bank of South Carolina's CD rates are fair compared to the average U.S. bank.Back to Overview
+The Bank of South Carolina's CD rates are fair as compared against the national average.Back to Overview

 Find a The Bank of South Carolina Near Me

-The Bank of South Carolina has four locations in the U.S.Back to Overview
+The Bank of South Carolina has four locations across the U.S.Back to Overview